krishamaze/fe-be-alignment-analysis/docs/backend.md

 ## API Endpoints
 - `POST /api/invoices/` create invoice with nested `line_items`.
 - `GET /api/invoices/` list invoices.
-- `GET /api/invoices/:id/pdf/` returns placeholder JSON until PDF generation is restored.
 - `POST /api/payments/` record a payment for an invoice.

 Invoice numbers use a global sequence `FT-INV-0001` stored in the database and only reset if the `InvoiceSequence` record is cleared.

+Invoice PDF generation is currently disabled pending system libraries on Railway.

 ## Inventory